 Hong Kong is an international business hub and many foreign companies choose the city to base their Asian operations, either in the form of a branch or a subsidiary.
 Recently, other Asian cities have grown to become more attractive in terms of international trade regimes, taxation, and incentives for investors.
 What advantages does Hong Kong have compared to Malaysia and vice versa?
-Our Hong Kong company formation agents
+Our specialists in company formation in Hong Kong

 show you the most important characteristics.